jessemillar/class-notes/tech-201/lessons/lesson-17.md

 	- Contributed to the eventual split between Christian Churches along the east/west border of the Roman empire
 - In the sixth century, Pope Gregory I tried to entice pagan's to join the Christian church

+## The Second Century
+- Period of no record
+	- Probably because of the Apostasy and wickedness
+- It was shortly after this time that Eusebius wrote his History
+	- Eusebius was the scribe for the Council of Nicene
+	- Talked about a lack of leadership and priesthood

+## Progress of Authority in the Early Church
+1. Jesus chose 12 apostles
+1. Apostolic church had elders and deacons
+1. Post-apostolic church added bishops and priests

 ## Origen
 - A church father
+	- A church father is someone who made written documents about the church and its doctrine
 - Based his teachings on Greek philosophy
 	- Spread doctrinal error
 - Loved Plato and Pythagoras